IgorDrgonec/VectorBT-Flask/docs/docs/examples/superfast-supertrend/streaming-locked.md

 title: Streaming
 ---

-# :material-lock-open: Superfast SuperTrend - Streaming
+# :material-lock-open: SuperFast SuperTrend - Streaming

 If you look closely at the implementation of `faster_supertrend`, you will notice that it repeatedly iterates over the full length of the input data: multiple times in `get_med_price`,